Samet-MohamedAmin/docker_fedora_dotnet/README.md

 # fedora/dotnet docker image
-fedora image to compile and excute csharp programs. based on `fedora:29` image using `mono`.
+fedora image to compile and execute csharp programs. based on `fedora:29` image using `mono`.

 ## How to run